-We also trained a perceptive locomotion policy $\pi^{8}_{p:0}$ based on~\cite{rudin2022learning} for locomotion over uneven terrain.
+We also train a perceptive locomotion policy $\pi^{8}_{p:0}$ based on~\cite{rudin2022learning}.
 We show that \SI{8}{\hertz} motion control is sufficient for robust traversal over considerable obstacles (wooden railway sleepers) and steps (both up and down) as presented in Fig.~\ref{fig:anymal_c_lab_terrain}.

 We further compare the behavior of policies trained with and without DR. The DR parameters are based on~\cite{gangapurwala2020guided} and have been provided on the \href{https://ori-drs.github.io/lfmc}{project website}.
 This is shown for \SI{10}{\hertz} and \SI{200}{\hertz} perceptive policies in Table~\ref{table:perceptive_success_rate}.
 As expected, DR allows for better performance over uneven terrain.
-Introduction of joint state history is not as effective as doing both, introducing joint state history and DR. Joint state history and DR allow for better observabiliy of environment interactions, necessary for uneven terrains~\cite{Leeeabc5986}, while also encouraging generalizability to unseen domains.
+Introduction of joint state history is not as effective as doing both, introducing joint state history and DR. Joint state history and DR allow for better observability of environment interactions, necessary for uneven terrains~\cite{Leeeabc5986}, while also encouraging generalizability to unseen domains.

 We are also able to demonstrate transfer on to the physical system with policies trained without the actuator network.
 The behavior is stable, however, not as smooth as policies trained with the actuator network.
 We detail upon the extended analysis on the \href{https://ori-drs.github.io/lfmc}{project website} and summarize our evaluation in the overview video.